microsoft/fast/README.md

 This is the FAST monorepo, containing web component packages, tools, examples, and documentation.
 FAST tech can be used à la carte or as a suite to build enterprise-grade websites, applications, components, design systems, and more.

+**tl;dr;**

+* Create reusable UI components based on web component standards.
+* Use our standard library of pre-built web components in your apps.
+* Choose between two *adaptive* design systems: Fluent Design and FAST Frame.
+* Build your own design system without re-implementing component logic.
+* Integrate with any front-end framework or build system.

 :star: We appreciate your star, it helps!

 ## Introduction